Washing The Undercarriage Of a Car? Here’s How To Do It

 Do Automatic Car Washes Clean The Undercarriage?

 Most automatic car washes don’t have the option to clean the car’s undercarriage.
-The ones that have are hard to find.
+The ones that have that option are pretty hard to find.

 How Often To Wash Your Car Undercarriage?

 During winter, I suggest you wash the car undercarriage at least once a month.
-During summer, you can wash it every two months.
+During summer, you can wash it every two to three months.

 Can I Use a Pressure Washer To Wash The Undercarriage?